-Increases - LCHO products are exempt from Rent Standard.
-Annual increases will be in line with the tenancy agreement (dependent upon the product this will normally be RPI+0.5% or CPI+1% unless the rent would increase above the market rent).
+- CPI+1% in any year; or - If the tenant's rent exceeds the rent flexibility level, CPI in any year.

 For re-lets or extensions at the end of a shorthold tenancy period, the rent should be recalculated using the agreed Affordable Rent methodology.